Trustpilot Reviews

 The polysaccharides found in both the cell and biofilm can be removed with amylase, invertase and glucoamylase.

-The fibrinogen, fibronection and the ligands in the biofilm can be removed with serrapeptase(serratiopeptidase).
+The fibrinogen, fibronection and the ligands in the biofilm can be removed with serrapeptase(serratiopeptidase) and nattokinase.

-For the fatty lipids a lipase enzyme would work.
+For the fatty lipids a lipase enzyme works well.

 In our opinion, getting through the biofilm is the most important aspect when treating yourself for candida yeast infections.
 If you don't get through the biofilm, you are not going to have any long term success getting the yeast under control.